 CORS

-Right now, the API accepts all the origin (i.e. Access-Control-Allow-Origin: ), so all external websites can reuse the data.
-In the future, if some abuse is noticed, a whitelist might be set up.
+Right now, the API accepts all the origins (i.e. Access-Control-Allow-Origin: ), so all external websites can reuse the data.
+In the future, if an abuse is noticed, a whitelist might be settled up.

-API EXPLANATION
+OPENSEARCH API EXPLANATION